akourk/website/src/data/about.md

 - Shortly before graduating, I started my current position at [Microsoft](https://www.microsoft.com/en-us/), working as a Security Analyst.

-- At 30, in the midst of the global COVID-19 pandemic, I graduated from Bellevue College.
+- At 30, in the midst of the COVID-19 pandemic, I graduated from Bellevue College.

 # I like